|

-DIM is currently used to treat Recurring Respiratory Papillomatosis caused by the Human Papilloma Virus and is in Phase III clinical trials for Cervical Dysplasia.
-Cervical Dysplasia is a precancerous condition also caused by the Human Papilloma Virus.
-Until recently, DIM's biological mode of action for these conditions was not clearly understood.
-When scientists at UC Berkeley discovered that DIM is a potent modulator of the innate immune response system, this discovery finally shed light on DIM's global anti-viral properties, including anti-viral properties against the Human Papilloma Virus.
+DIM is currently used to treat Recurring Respiratory Papillomatosis caused by the Human Papilloma Virus and is in Phase II clinical trials for Prostate Cancer.
+Until recently, DIM's biological mode of action against RRP was not clearly understood.
+When scientists at UC Berkeley discovered that DIM is a potent modulator of the innate immune response system, this discovery finally shed light on DIM's global anti-viral properties.

-As a result of this discovery, DIM is currently sold as an immune enhancing supplement (ActivaMune Diindolylmethane (DIM) Immune Support Formula) and it is under investigation as a therapeutic for a variety of viral and bacterial infections (including HIV, HPV, Hepatitis, Influenza, the Pandemic Flu and antibiotic resistant bacteria), immune deficiency conditions, dermatological conditions such as acne caused by infections, and multiple forms of cancer (breast, prostate, lung, colon, skin, cervical).
+As a result of this discovery, DIM is currently sold as an immune enhancing dietary supplement (www.BerkeleyFormula.com) and it is under investigation as a naturally occurring therapeutic candidate for a variety of viral and bacterial infections (including HPV, Hepatitis, Influenza, the Pandemic Flu and antibiotic resistant bacteria), immune deficiency conditions, dermatological conditions such as acne caused by infections, and multiple forms of cancer (breast, prostate, lung, colon, skin, cervical).
 DIM's primary immune modulatory mode of action is the stimulation of Interferon-Gamma receptor transcription as well as the production of Interferon-Gamma.
 DIM has also been shown to synergize with Interferon-Gamma in the potentiation of the MHC-I Complex.
-The Diindolylmethane Immune Activation Data Center provides a more comprehensive review of DIM's immune activating properties.

 Its multitude of favorable biological activities such as immune modulation, apoptosis promotion and suppression of inflammation (NFkB) are among the reasons why the National Cancer Institute has begun clinical studies of DIM for multiple forms of cancer.